Nemesis (EP): Critical reception

 The EP received critical acclaim from music critics.
-RJ Frometa of Vents Magazine labeled the EP a "stunning collection of four self-assured and bittersweet relationship songs that entwine intelligent pop, soul and R&B." CelebMix's Jonathan Currinn stated that the EP is "something totally different and totally unexpected" as well claiming that Mendler "is definitely channeling some indie-pop."
+CelebMix's Jonathan Currinn stated that the EP is "something totally different and totally unexpected" as well claiming that Mendler "is definitely channeling some indie-pop."
 He went on to say "[Nemesis] isn't your average EP, well it's not even your average Bridgit Mendler packaged pop songs.
 Instead it's a grower EP, one that has definitely put a stamp on who she is becoming.
 She is definitely putting a mark on the music industry, getting herself out there, and proving that she can experiment and release music that she wants to."
 Erica Russell of PopCrush claimed "the honey-voiced pop star explores a stormier sound and moodier themes, weaving a tale of post-heartbreak self-reflection through a deliciously atmospheric soundscape of saccharine trip hop ("Atlantis"), folksy soul ("Library"), hazy R&B ("Do You Miss Me At All") and groovy alt-pop ("Snap My Fingers")."